 The itinerary omits The Pfister Hotel, where most visiting teams stay, is haunted.
 Say what you want about ghosts.
 Maybe you believe in them, maybe you don't.
 Enough players have come forward to prove something is up with the historic hotel in downtown Milwaukee.

-Numerous MLB stars are been scared silly there.
+Numerous MLB stars have been scared silly there.

 The Pfister Hotel: Baseball's Most Haunted Stay

-The Pfister Hotel was opened in 1893 by Charles Pfister, the son of leather tycoon Guido Pfister.
-Th younger Pfister completed his father’s vision of building one of the finest hotels in the West.
+Located on Wisconsin Avenue, within walking distance from the Milwaukee Art Museum and Lake Michigan, the Pfister Hotel was opened in 1893 by Charles Pfister, the son of leather tycoon Guido Pfister.
+The younger Pfister completed his father's vision of building one of the finest hotels in the West.
 The luxury establishment is filled with gold leaf frames, a grand marble staircase and European decor.